Nextdoor/kingpin/README.md

-# Kingpin: The Deployment Director
+# Kingpin: the chief element of any system, plan, or the like.

 Automated Deployment Engine